Hellowww-02/CraftLife/README.md

 CRAFTLIFE_SYNC_INTERVAL_SECONDS=60
 ```

-Compatibility aliases are accepted, but the names above are recommended.
+Compatibility aliases are supported, but the names above are recommended.

-### Never put these in desktop `.env`
+### Never place these values in the desktop `.env`

 ```text
 sb_secret_*